 When it comes to trimming or dusting the ends of your natural hair, things aren’t as complicated as they might seem.
-Sure your hair is delicate and doesn’t lay in one direction, but the rules for trimming naturally curly and kinky hair are not too much different from trimming hair that’s straight despite it not all growing in the same direction.
+The rules for trimming naturally curly and kinky* hair are not too much different from trimming hair that’s straight despite it not all growing in the same direction.

 Fortunately for you lovely natural ladies, you don’t always need to go to the salon to get a trim.
 The majority of your trimming can be done in the comfort of your own home.